NPS Profile: The beetle vs. the adelgid

 Using biocontrol to stop the spread of hemlock woolly adelgid

 What are we doing to treat the hemlocks?
 Scientists first discovered hemlock woolly adelgids in Great Smoky Mountains National Park in 2002.
-Since then, Park Foresters have worked to save hemlocks using these four methods:
+Since then, Park Foresters have worked to save hemlocks using these three methods:

 You can also read more about the history of the adelgids and chemical treatments in the Park, then use the back arrow to return to this page.